Naereen/web-sphinx/wakatime.en.rst

 --------------------------
 Coding time over last 30 days
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This first chart shows how long I code every day:
+This first chart shows how much I type every day (it counts most of my emails, programming tasks and more):

 .. raw:: html